aws-samples/amazon-connect-power-dialer/README.md

 4. Save changes and make sure to change the status of the rule to enabled.

 ## Operation
 The solution relies on Step Functions as the main orchestation point and Lambda Functions as the processing units.
-Starting a campaign will include 2 steps:
-1. Loading a dialing list.
-2. Launching a dialing job.
+To start a campaign, launch a campaign on Amazon Pinpoint with a custom channel and the queueContacts lambda function as target.
+The solution will create queue contacts and launch the dialer control state machine.

 ### Loading a dialing list.
-To load a list, simply upload the CSV file (example is provided on file [sample-file](/sample-files/sample-load.csv "sample-file") ) to the input bucket.
+Alternatively to Pinpoint, to load a list, simply upload a CSV file (example is provided on file [sample-file](/sample-files/sample-load.csv "sample-file") ) to the input bucket.
 An automated event will trigger the processing Lambda Function to upload the records.
 Be aware large files might consume a lot of time and might timeout on the Labda Function.

 #### Uploading the file